10 Best Loudness Meter Plugins (LUFS, RMS, True Peak)

 • Multi-Standard Loudness Analysis

 The plugin displays momentary, short-term, and integrated loudness with histogram views.
 You can choose from prebuilt standards or set custom target loudness and gating values.
-Alos, Dolby Dialogue Detection mode helps you when you are working with spoken content.
-This range of options means you can handle music, film, and broadcast work without switching tools.
+Dolby Dialogue Detection mode helps when working with spoken content.
+This range of options lets you handle music, film, and broadcast work without switching tools.

 • Advanced Peak Metering

 True peak monitoring uses oversampling to catch inter-sample peaks that standard meters miss.
 The RMS and peak bargraphs offer multiple scaling options including K-20, K-14, K-12, Linear, and Non-Linear modes.
-We get accurate readings that prevent clipping and distortion in my final exports.
+This gives accurate readings that prevent clipping and distortion in final exports.

 • Real-Time Frequency Analysis

-A 31-band RTA shows me frequency distribution as my mix plays.
-You can actually use this to spot problem areas like muddy low-mids or harsh highs.
+A 31-band RTA shows frequency distribution as the mix plays.
+You can use this to spot problem areas like muddy low-mids or harsh highs.
 The visual feedback helps you make faster EQ decisions during mixing sessions.

 • Phase and Stereo Tools

-The Lissajous phase scope and correlation meter show me stereo phase relationships instantly.
-I can check mono compatibility and identify phase issues before they cause problems.
-The stereo balance meter tells me if my mix leans too far left or right.
+The Lissajous phase scope and correlation meter show stereo phase relationships instantly.
+You can check mono compatibility and identify phase issues before they cause problems.
+The stereo balance meter shows if the mix leans too far left or right.

 • Immersive Format Support